-(noun) A dabbling duck is a type of shallow water duck that feeds primarily along the surface of the water or by tipping headfirst into the water to graze on aquatic plants, vegetation, larvae, and insects.
-These ducks are infrequent divers and are usually found in small ponds, rivers, and other shallow waterways, or else they may stay near the shallow, slower edges of larger waterways and swamps.
+A dabbling duck is a type of shallow water duck that feeds primarily along the surface of the water or by tipping headfirst into the water to graze on aquatic plants, vegetation, larvae, and insects.
+Also known as a dabbler or puddle duck, these ducks are infrequent divers and are usually found in small ponds, rivers, and other shallow waterways, or else they may stay near the shallow, slower edges of larger waterways and swamps.

 How Dabblers Eat

 Dabbling ducks are so named because they "dabble" as they eat.
 This can describe two feeding styles, and a dabbling duck may use one or both styles as they forage.

 - Surface Feeding: This involves skimming along the surface of the water with the neck stretched out and the bill parallel to the water.
 The bill is quickly "chewing" or "nibbling" at the water with little bites, and the duck may sweep its head from side to side at the same time to cover more surface area.
 This is an efficient way to feed on small aquatic insects that stay on the water's surface or to forage through floating algae and plants.
 While dabbling ducks do use this technique, many other types of ducks and other waterfowl also use surface feeding.

 - Tipping Up: This type of feeding is true dabbling, tipping up with the duck's butt out of the water and pointing the tail straight up as the head and neck are below the water to nibble through mud or algae.
 When tipped up, the duck may wag or spread its feet and legs to keep balanced, or the tail may slowly wave or wag to counterbalance the underwater head movements.
 Underwater, the duck is stretching to reach either the bottom or may be feeding along submerged plants.
 This type of feeding is very characteristic and common among all dabblers.

 Dabbling ducks also forage on land for seeds, grain, nuts, and insects, grazing with similar nibbling bill motions as surface feeding.
 These are often omnivorous birds, and will sample a wide range of foods through their different feeding styles.